ponmak/CS-KU-01418112-65/README.md

 # Last but not least
 #### *Have fun ⭐* I know this way this pretty hard.
 I’ll tell you the secret to fighting strong enemies.
 It’s easy, keep getting up and attack them with your moves continuously.
 #### I knew someone who came to this repo copy.
-Yes, you can but Victory is never decided by programing performance alone.
+Yes, you can but Victory is never decided by program performance alone.
 Nor by the skill of the programmer, alone.
 The result itself is the only truth!
 ### “I’M THE KIND OF PERSON WHO FALLS FLAT ON HER FACE A LOT.
 BUT THAT MAKES ME A PRO AT DUSTING MYSELF OFF AND GETTING BACK UP!”

 <p align="center">